 |Standard + Redline PDF Bundle||14||$62.00|| ADD TO CART|

 Significance and Use

-1.3 The values stated in SI units are to be regarded as the standard.
+1.4 The values stated in SI units are to be regarded as the standard.
 The values given in parentheses are for information only.

-1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of whoever uses this standard to consult and establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 ICS Number Code 17.040.20 (Properties of surfaces); 77.140.01 (Iron and steel products in general)

 UNSPSC Code 11101704(Steel)

 |Link to Active (This link will always route to the current Active version of the standard.)|

 ASTM D4417-21, Standard Test Methods for Field Measurement of Surface Profile of Blast Cleaned Steel, ASTM International, West Conshohocken, PA, 2021, www.astm.orgBack to Top